 A hot and dry month that may be a bit tough for some bird watchers.
 However the water shortages that result from the lack of rain means that the birds are easier to locate because they have fewer water sources to gather around.

-End of May through September
+End of May to September

 The rainy season is in full swing during these months.
 This coincides with breeding season for many of the birds, which means they are especially active, beautiful and loud!
 Be warned that the humidity can be quite intense during this time.

-Many visitors decide to bird watch in Gambia during the months of November to March because it is the most temperate and comfortable period.
+Many visitors decide to bird watch in The Gambia during the months of November to March because it is the most temperate and comfortable period.

 If you have any questions, or are interested in seeing a specific species, please email us at email@example.com and we can help you establish the perfect time for your adventure.